streadway39946/Data-analytics-and-insights/README.md

 I have a Bachelor of Science in Computer Information Systems from Missouri State University and almost ten years of experience working in software quality assurance automation.

-I plan on adding examples of my analytics work here - expect to see plenty of SQL, Python, and Excel.
+I plan on adding examples of my analytics work here.
 Thank you for taking a look!